DRAGNLabs/301r_retnet/README.md

 After downloading the data, you can split the data into separate train/validation/test splits via the [split_data.py](./src/split_data.py) script, run through [split_data.sh](./scripts/split_data.sh).

 Optionally, within [split_data.py](./src/split_data.py), you can specify to shuffle the data while splitting.
 This is more expensive for larger datasets.
-Any other preprocessing and pretokenization steps should occur within this step.
+This and any other preprocessing or pretokenization steps should occur here prior to splitting the data.

 ##### Training a Tokenizer